mohithvishwanath21/Simon-Says-Game/README.md

 2. Open the `index.html` file in any web browser.

 ## Demo
-You can check out a live version of the game on [GitHub Pages]((https://mohithvishwanath21.github.io/Simon-Says-Game/)).
+You can check out a live version of the game on [(https://mohithvishwanath21.github.io/Simon-Says-Game/)]((https://mohithvishwanath21.github.io/Simon-Says-Game/)).

 ## License
 This project is open-source and available under the MIT License.